 There, you’ll now find that the Google Home App had added the source device (your phone or tablet) to its known Bluetooth devices list, as illustrated in the next picture.
 Our pairing source device is called Tom’s iPad.

-At this point, all your tablet’s generated sounds would play on your Google Home smart speaker.
+Finally, at this point, all your tablet’s generated sounds would play on your Google Home smart speaker.
 Pairing is complete.

-How to Unpair after Google Home Bluetooth Speaker Pairing
+How to Unpair after Google Home Pairing

 - 2019-02-25: Added some tags.